xiao-mantou/GamingTweaks/SSD/Readme.md

 ### Update Drivers and Firmware

 This is maybe the best advice you can find because this [not only closes possible security holes](https://techcrunch.com/2018/11/05/crucial-samsung-solid-state-drives-busted-encryption/) it might fixes performance issues.
-The rest can be covered with a S.M.A.R.T check (Windows internal tools or external ones).
+The rest can be covered by observing [S.M.A.R.T](https://en.wikipedia.org/wiki/S.M.A.R.T.) with a simple check (Windows internal tools or external ones) in order to check the health.

 Reference: